If you’re just getting acquainted with HDMI, you may come have across different versions of this versatile video connector.

 So, if you have an HDR 4K UHD (Ultra High Definition) TV, HDMI 2.0a, will allow you to enjoy increased brightness and contrast.

-In this version HDR support is extended to incorporate the Hybrid Log Gamma format, the use of which is planned for 4K broadcast over platforms like ATSC 3.0.
+With this version, HDR support is extended to incorporate the Hybrid Log Gamma format, the use of which is planned for 4K broadcast over platforms like ATSC 3.0.

 At the time of writing (2018) HDMI 2.1 is the most up-to-date HDMI version.